Bulat-Ziganshin/FA/0.20/README.md

 - RawCmdline and Cmdline - a way to define new commands (see below)
 - PreparseOption, Option and PostOption - a way to define new options (see below)
 - FileFilter - filtering files to process, nothing new since FA'Next 0.11
-- events transforming a method string prior to displaying it or compressing/extracting a solid block (see below)
+- events "filtering" a method string prior to displaying it or compressing/extracting a solid block (see below)

-### Method string transformation events
+### Method "filtering" events

-These events are called by the C++ code 1) prior to displaying a method string, 2) prior to compression or extraction of each solid block.
-They provide Lua code a way to modify a method string - remove unnecessary information prior to displaying, add encryption parameters, limit memory usage in the implementation of -lc/-ld options and so on.
+These events are called by the C++ code in two cases: 1) prior to displaying a method string, 2) prior to compression or extraction of each solid block.
+They provide Lua code a way to modify a method string - remove unnecessary information prior to displaying, add encryption parameters, limit memory usage for implementation of -lc/-ld options and so on.

-`RunEvent` for these events defined in the `ProcessEventByChainingHandlers()`.
+`RunEvent` for these events is defined in the `ProcessEventByChainingHandlers()`.
 This procedure always calls all event handlers defined, and replaces the first parameter (method) with the result returned by event handler unless it was negative (i.e nil/false).
 I.e. event handler may either return modified method or return false/nil if it doesn't want to modify the method. `RunEvent` returns the combined result of all these modifications.
 Remaining `RunEvent` parameters are passed unchanged to each event handler, providing necessary contextual information.

 - DisplayMethod(method) - filter method string prior to displaying it to the user.
 It may remove unnecessary or sensitive information (such as encryption keys).
 - `CompressBlockMethod/ExtractBlockMethodfunction(method,is_header,blocksize)` - process method string before compressing/extracting each solid block. `blocksize` is the solid block size.
-Of course, on extraction, all method transformations should keep compatibility with already compressed data.
+Of course, on extraction, the method transformations should keep compatibility with already compressed data.
 - `CompressHeaderBlockMethod/ExtractHeaderBlockMethod(method,blocksize)` - the same as above, but called only on header blocks (i.e. parts of the archive directory)
 - `CompressDataBlockMethod/ExtractDataBlockMethod(method,blocksize)` - called only on data blocks, i.e. everything else

 `ProcessEventByChainingHandlers()` may chain event handlers, i.e. when processing a sub-event, additionally runs handlers for its parent event.
-The C++ code never calls CompressBlockMethod/ExtractBlockMethod directly, instead they are chain-called by the Header/Data events, with extra `is_header` parameter added to distinguish the call source.
+The C++ code never calls CompressBlockMethod/ExtractBlockMethod directly, instead they are chain-called by the Header/Data events, with extra `is_header` parameter added to distinguish between call sources.

 ### Defining new commands and options

+`AddOption(option)` got new features:
+- `option.priority` defines a parsing priority.
+Unlike FA'Next 0.11, it cannot be specified in the list part of the `option` table.
+It is recommended to define all priorities using HIGHEST_PRIORITY..LOWEST_PRIORITY constants.
+- `option.post_processing` defines a function that will be called after parsing all options.
+Unlike FA'Next 0.11, it cannot be specified in the list part of the `option` table.
+- `option.post_priority` can be used to define the post_processing priority.
+All `post_processing` handlers and `PostOption` event handlers are executed together in their priority order.
+- `option.default_value` specifies the default option value (written to `optvalue[OPTION_NAME]` instead of nil at the start of parsing) or a function retuning the default value.
+String "DEFAULT_VALUE" in the help string is replaced with this value when help is displayed.
+- `option.for_preparsing` specifies that option should be handled at the preparsing stage too.
+Alternatively, you can define `PreparseOption` handler.
+In the built-in code, only `-cfg/-env` options are handled at this stage, so you hardly will ever need this feature.

+`AddCppOption(option)` is intended to define C++ options, i.e. options used in the C++ code.
+AddCppOption calls `AddOption(option)` with a few modifications:
+- high-level way of option definition doesn't require the option type - it's determined from the type of corresponding C++ variable, i.e. `command[option_name]`
+- if `default_value` is specified, it's assigned to the `command[option_name]`, otherwise - it's read from this variable
+- after successful call to option parser, value of `optvalue[option_name]` is assigned to the `command[option_name]`

+`AddOptions(list)` and `AddCppOptions(list)` just call AddOption/AddCppOption on each element of the list.

+Option parsers are now called with the additional argument containing the option name: `parser(param,name)`.
+Option post-processing handlers are called with name too: `post_processor([option_value,]name)`.
+As before, the `option_value` is passed only to options defined in the high-level way.
+Passing option name to handlers allow use the same handler for multiple similar options, as well as avoid duplication of option name in multiple parts of an option definition.

+***

+I added a highly experimental way to define new commands.
+Actually, you can do it any other way by redefining `ParseCommandLine()`.
+In the way I provided you can define new commands in the following ways:
+- handling `RawCmdline` event.
+The handler function gets an `argv` list and should return negative answer (false/nil) if command should be further processed and positive answer otherwise (in this case `ParseCommandLine()` immediately returns).
+It can modify the `argv` list although it can't just replace it with a different table.
+It's called prior to any command line processing, allowing one to define "raw" commands that doesn't use existing option definitions, or preprocess the command line prior to option handling.
+- handling `Cmdline` event.
+The handler function should read command/options from the usual global variables and can modify them.
+Return code is handled in the same way.
+It is called after all config-file/option parsing, but before the option post-processing.

-I provided a few new commands, more as examples of defining new commands, rather than something really useful:
+Built-in `Options.lua` employs this feature to implement a few new commands, more for teaching purposes rather than something really useful:
 - `fa run script [arguments...]` executes the Lua script, passing arguments in the global table arg
 - `fa run` executes script from stdin
 - `fa debug` starts Lua built-in debugging REPL